Fight for LGBTQIA+ Rights

 - Over one-fifth of LGBTQIA+ workers still report workplace discrimination and more than half of states do not have any protections for sexual/gender identity

-- Due to bigotry and transphobia, Black transgender people face education to employment and housing discrimination, policy brutality, and health care disparities
+- Due to the intersection of bigotry and transphobia, Black transgender people face higher levels of employment and housing discrimination, policy brutality, and health care disparities

 Protect LGBTQIA+ Youth

 All young people deserve to be safe regardless of if they are at school, in public, or at home.
 I will fight to end the epidemic of bullying and violence against queer youth.
 Young LGBTQIA+ are disproportionately affected by mental illness, homelessness, and drug abuse and addiction.
 We must treat these issues as a public health crisis.

 - Pass national anti-bullying legislation

 - Prevent discrimination against LGBTQIA+ youth and families in the foster care system

 - Ban conversion therapy